Convert ODT to SVG

 OpenDocument Text

-Open standard document format developed by OASIS.
+Open standard document format developed by OASIS in 2005.
 Native format for LibreOffice Writer and Apache OpenOffice.
-Based on XML and stored as a ZIP archive containing content, styles, and media.
-Fully documented and ISO standardized (ISO/IEC 26300).
-Open Standard Editable |
+Based on XML stored inside a ZIP container.
+ISO/IEC 26300 certified and fully vendor-neutral for office documents with rich formatting support.
+Open Standard ISO/IEC 26300 |

 SVG